sirisian/ecmascript-types/README.md

 let triple: [uint8, uint8, uint8] = [255, 0, 128];
 ```

-A trailing position may carry a default, which is what lets a shorter array satisfy a longer tuple return, as the typed return values for destructuring section uses:
+A trailing position may carry a default, which is what lets a shorter array satisfy a longer tuple return, as the typed return values for destructuring section uses. *Trailing* is a rule, not a habit: a position without a default may not follow one that has it, and no default may follow a spread.
+A tuple is positional, so the only way to leave a position out is to stop short of it, and that omits a suffix and nothing else - a default anywhere but the tail could never be taken, since supplying the position after it supplies it too.
+A shape that wants to omit something in the middle names its members, which is an object type.

 ```js
 let p: [uint8, uint32 = 10] = [1]; // p is [1, 10]